- The 2020 MLB season will finally begin on July 23rd

 - Several players have already announced they will sit out, largely due to health risks to themselves and/or families

-- The table below lists all players sitting out and is updated daily
+- The table below lists all players sitting out and is updated routinely

 The 2020 MLB season will finally have its long-postponed opening day on July 23rd or 24th (still TBD).
 The league and MLBPA failed to reach a comprehensive agreement on how to execute this shortened season.
 Ultimately, the league set a 60-game schedule pursuant to a power granted to it in a previous agreement between the parties.
 The MLBPA will file a grievance in due course, pursuant to the same agreement.